Omar-Farouk123/Intelligent-Cloud-Threat-Detection-Model/README.md

 **Explanation:**
 - `autokeras_model/`, `cnn_trials/`, `LSTN_Trials/`: Store model training results and best models for each threat type using different architectures (AutoKeras, CNN, LSTM).
 - `Merged datasets/`: Contains scripts for merging and preprocessing the raw datasets.
-This part is not fully implemented yet, but it is in the plan and results may be available soon.
 - `Models/`: Contains Python scripts for building, training, and evaluating different machine learning models.
 - `Results/`: Includes images and outputs related to model evaluations and results.
 - `*.csv`: Raw data files for each threat type and normal traffic, sourced from the CICIDS2017 dataset.